varunpandey2106/MicroCab/README.md

-<h1 align="center">MicroTaxi</h1>
+<h1 align="center">MicroCab</h1>
-MicroTaxi is a an ongoing attempt at a scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies in an event-driven architecture.
-MicroTaxi demonstrates key architectural patterns and seamless integration with various tools.
+MicroCab is a an ongoing attempt at a scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies in an event-driven architecture.
+MicroCab demonstrates key architectural patterns and seamless integration with various tools.
 I am developing this as a hands-on project to learn about building microservice applications.
 This project will be seeing varuous future enhancements so stay posted!

 ## 📋 Overview